 Svalbard is a place you have to visit with local guides.
 Summer or winter – there are plenty of tours available and you have to take them.
-Going out on your own is very dangerous.
+Going out on your own is very dangerous and it’s not allowed.
 Not only because of the polar bears but also because of the rapidly-changing weather with incredibly strong winds and the mist that can come up out of nowhere… So while you can rent a rifle in Svalbard, it’s really not a good idea to explore outdoors on your own.

 Another potential danger is slipping on ice in winter.
 I wore spikes on my shoes and it was a big help.
 You don’t absolutely need them, but it sure helps if you are planning to walk around a lot.
 Walking to the church and back was particularly slippery because it’s quite steep there.

 You can rent a car in Longyearbyen, but there is really not much you can do with it (see above).
 In town, you can walk everywhere.
 And there are also taxis available.